GitHubDragonFly/GitHubDragonFly.github.io/viewers/LICENSES/README.md

 See `viewers/static/js/model-tag` folder for license related to mrdoob's [model-tag](https://github.com/mrdoob/model-tag) used in `GLTF Legacy` viewer

+See `viewers/static/js/jszip/dist` folder for license related to [JSZip](https://stuk.github.io/jszip/) used for exporting models

 jQuery license can be seen [here](https://jquery.org/license/)

 OrbitControlsGizmo MIT license can be seen [here](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo/blob/master/LICENSE)